allegroai/clearml-docs/docs/faq.md

 **How do I modify experiment names once they have been created?**

 An experiment's name is a user-controlled property, which can be accessed via the `Task.name` variable.
-This allows you to use meaningful naming schemes for easily filtering and comparing of experiments.
+This lets you use meaningful naming schemes for easily filtering and comparing of experiments.

 For example, to distinguish between different experiments, you can append the task ID to the task name:
 ```python